wallacesilva/html5-media-player/README.md

 - Themes to personalize;
 - Play video files;
+- Visualizer to musics (using canvas/html5 or similar);
 - Show Youtube videos to audio/video file (open on lightbox or external window);
 - Get audio/video files from websites, like Youtube, Grooveshark, Lastfm;
 - Usage the id3tags to get tag from audio files and show to user;